 Configuring ACH Transfer Payment Account in Global Settings

-In order to set up your business for accepting ACH transfer payments, Core uses a configuration wizard in Global Settings > ePayments to help you gather and organize the information from both Plaid and Stripe to set up an ACH online payment account.
+In order to set up your business for accepting ACH transfer payments, Core uses a configuration wizard in Global Settings > ePayments to help you gather and organize the information from Stripe to set up an ACH online payment account.
 Check out Core Help for details on setting up the online payment accounts.

 Monitoring ACH Transfer Payments within Core